deeppil/flashavo/README.md

 - Share flashcards with friends
 - Quiz creation and live quizes where users can compete against each other

+Please note, as this is a prototype the login and register features are done locally, hence accounts you create on one device will not work from another.
+This can be easily fixed once we integreate a database.

 Created with passion,
 Team AVO